portal-hq/portal-hackathon-kit-android/README.md

 ## Help

 Need help or want to request a feature?
-Reach out to the PayPal & Portal teams on the [official hackathon Slack channel](https://portalcommunity.slack.com/archives/C07EZFF9N78).
+Reach out to us on the [official Portal Community Slack](https://portalcommunity.slack.com/archives/C07EZFF9N78).